purton-tech/cloak/www/content/blog/secrets-pipeline/index.md

 The bridge.
 To get secrets into the cluster.

-## Picking a learning curve that maximises your return on investemnt (ROI)
+## Picking a learning curve that maximises your return on investment (ROI)

 ## A simple secrets pipeline